|hope college > academic departments > engineering|

 The Department offers several different majors designed to meet a variety of students' needs.
 Students with a possible interest in physics should also see that information.

-The Bachelor of Science in Engineering is a rigorous major accredited by the Engineering Commission of ABET, 111 Market Place, Suite 1050, Balti,ore, MD 21202-4012, telephone: (410) 347-7700.
-The major provides an excellent preparation for graduate school in engineering of for engineering positions in a wide variety of industries.
+The Bachelor of Science in Engineering is accredited by the Engineering Commission of ABET, http://www.abet.org.
+The major provides preparation for engineering employment in industry or for graduate study in engineering.

 Students can select appropriate upper level engineering courses to obtain an emphasis in specific areas.